dennisseidel/dennisseidel.github.io/docs/plattform.md

 * Helm
 * Istio

+The plattform is manage in a central mono repo based on a [template](link-to-service-mesh-quickstarter).
+Clone it and follow the `README.md` in the root directory to setup either a local or a cluster in the cloud.

 ## Local Setup

 Install a local cluster including Kubernetes and Istio on OSX with the following script: